 FileSource class, which is responsible for loading the data from an external file on disk.

-If you would like to visualize the output of a
+If you want to visualize the results of a

 the scene, i.e. the three-dimensional space that is visible in rendered images.

-Only pipelines that have explicitly been inserted into the current scene by calling their
+Only pipelines that have explicitly been inserted into the current scene by calling the

 will show up in rendered images or in OVITO’s interactive viewports.

-While this happens automatically in the graphical user interface of OVITO, you need to do it explicitly when using the
+Note that this happens automatically in the graphical user interface of OVITO, but you need to do it explicitly when using the

-The scene, including all pipelines and other state information that would get saved along in a
+The scene, including all explicitly inserted pipelines and other state information that would get saved along in a

 .ovito file, is represented

 Scene Python class.
-A script always runs in the context of a current
+A script always runs in the context of one current

 which is accessible through the